 When you have health problems requiring medical treatment and interventions, or you become acutely unwell and require hospitalisation, you hope that you will get excellent care.
 You trust that your health management will not itself be a source of stress, confusion, unnecessary expense or conflict.
-You want to be offered all the treatment options, to be given adequate, understandable information upon which to make informed decisions and to feel that you are treated with respect and dignity.
-You need to know your privacy is assured and your personal wishes about care are acknowledged.
+You want to be offered all the treatment options, to be given adequate, understandable information so you can be part of and understand decisions.
+You expect to be treated with respect and dignity.
+You need to know that your care is patient centred rather than provider centred.
 However, when you are unwell, you may not be able to fend for yourself and you may benefit from expert support and advocacy.

-If you find yourself experiencing any of the following, healthcare outcomes will likely suffer:
+If you find yourself experiencing any of the following, your healthcare outcomes may suffer:

 -Confusion or anxiety about a medical condition or treatment

 -Problems navigating the health system or accessing treatment

 -Communication difficulties with or between doctors or other providers

 -Denial of rights regarding your (or someone else's) healthcare